default-to-open/rpmdeplint/docs/rpmdeplint.rst

   updating an existing package in the repositories, but it no longer provides a requirement needed by some other package in the repositories.

+  In case a pre-existing repoclosure problem is found (that is, the same problem exists when considering only the repositories without the packages under test) a warning is printed to stderr, but the check is *not* considered to have failed.

 check-conflicts
   Checks for undeclared file conflicts in the given RPM packages: that is, when one of the given package contains a file which is also contained in some